nfroze/Project-3-IaC-Security/README.md

-# ☁️ Project 3: Infrastructure as Code (IaC) Security
+# ☁️ Project 3: IaC Security

 ## 1. Overview 🚀
 This project showcases **secure AWS infrastructure provisioning** with **Terraform**, enforcing **least privilege** IAM policies.
 It features a **two-step CI/CD pipeline**—one job for **IaC scanning** and another for **deployment**—integrating **Checkov** to detect misconfigurations before anything goes live.